Rudxain/xorsum/README.md

 ```sh
 cargo install --git https://github.com/Rudxain/xorsum.git
 ```
 This is the **most recent** ("cutting-edge") version.
 Compilation isn't guaranteed.
 Semver may be broken.
 And `--help` may not reflect actual program behavior.
+This one has a very unstable/experimental API (especially `lib.rs`).

 To get already-compiled non-dev executables, go to [GH releases](https://github.com/Rudxain/xorsum/releases). `*.elf`s will only be compatible with GNU-Linux x64. `*.exe`s will only be compatible with Windows x64.
 These **aren't setup/installer** programs, these are the same executables `cargo` would install, so you should run them from a terminal CLI, not click them.